How to make simple shutters & simple rules to follow

 They are just 1×4’s cut to match the height of the window.

 There are three cross boards per shutter that hold the vertical boards in place.
-It’s as simple as cutting all the 1×4’s, assembling them in place for each shutter, then using wood screws from the back side to fasten them together.
+It’s as simple as cutting all the 1×4’s, assembling them in place for each, then using wood screws from the back side to fasten them together.

 Here’s link to the faux shutter hinges and hardware we used.